Matrilin-3: Structure

 Each member of the Matrilin family consist of one or two Von Willebrand Factor A (vWFA) domains, several epidermal growth factor (EGF)- like domains, and an alpha-helical coiled-coil domain.
 Matrilin-3 does not contain the second vWFA -like domain that is present in the rest of the members of the Matrilin family.
 It is considered the shortest and least complex member of the family, consisting of only one Von Willebrand Factor A domain, four epidermal growth factor domains, and a C-terminal coiled-coil domain.
 The Matrilin-3 protein is considered a multimeric protein that can form bonds to triple helix collagens, decorin and biglycan, as it plays an important role as a linker molecule in the formation of the articular cartilage network.

-Function of Matrilin-3
+Function

 The main function of Matrilin-3 is to enhance Collagen II and aggrecan expression which is essential in maintaining the elasticity and strength of cartilage.
 Not only does it maintain cartilage structure but also its function and disease development.
 Matrilin-3 is mainly expressed in cartilage before birth, unless linked to disease development during adulthood.